internetarchive/wayback-diff/README.md

 # Props
 ### DiffContainer can receive up to eight props.
 All of them are optional.

-The **conf** prop that receives a JSON file that contains the configuration of the wayback-diff component.
+The **conf** prop receives a JSON file that contains the configuration of the wayback-diff component.

-The **fetchCDXCallback** which is a callback function that will be used to fetch the snapshots available from the CDX server.
+The **fetchCDXCallback** prop is a callback function used to fetch the snapshots available from the CDX server.

-The **fetchSnapshotCallback** which is a callback function that will be used to fetch the snapshots from the Wayback Machine.
+The **fetchSnapshotCallback** prop is a callback function that is used to fetch the snapshots from the Wayback Machine.

 - If null is passed to either one of the fetchCallback props a default fallback method is going to be used instead.